 Common Name: Earleaf Greenbrier

-South-eastern N. America - Florida to Texas, Minnesota and Ontario.
+South-eastern N. America - North Carolina to southen Florida and west to Louisiana; Bahamas

 Succeeds in most soils in sun or semi-shade[